Skip to Content

 In our opinion, Botswana and its wildlife parks and reserves are safe to visit.

-Most visitors to Northern Tuli Game Reserve are on either a fly-in safari or a self-drive safari.
+Most visitors to Northern Tuli Game Reserve are on either a or a self-drive safari.
 Flying around from lodge to lodge is very safe.
 Self-drive is a safe option too.
 Visitors coming from Gaborone (the capital of Botswana) or Johannesburg (in South Africa) must ensure they have plenty of fuel and water, but road conditions to and from the reserve are generally good.

 For the most up-to-date information about safety in Botswana and Northern Tuli specifically, check the government travel advisories (see the ‘Governments’ Travel Advice for Botswana’ link below).